fcamel/Go-Go-Dutch/README.md

 Note
 ----
 * Tested on the Android emulator Nexus 5 and the real device LG v20.
-* Roughly tested on the iOS emulator.
+* Roughly tested on the iOS emulator and iPhone 7.
+You may need to set the Development Team.
+I use a custom path variable DEVELOPMENT_TEAM as the value.
+Reference https://stackoverflow.com/a/40424891/278456